-US President Barack Obama has said that military strikes in Syria would be a mistake rejecting comparisons to Libya
+US President Barack Obama has said that unilateral military intervention in Syria would be a mistake.

 More deadly clashes were reported across Syria on Tuesday where activists claim 35 people were killed.